 How to Obtain Information

 Some sites make it possible to get as many as 8 to 10 rates in just a few minutes (such as ours) and with only one simple form.
-Look for this type of site if you are looking to save more.
+Look for this type of site if you are looking to review multiple plans.
 But also utilize the broker that owns the website so you can take advantage of his/her experience.
 You can easily email, fax or call them and get instant information.
 The quote engine on the website gives you a lot of information that you may need expert assistance with.

 If you prefer, picking up the phone and calling companies directly can also result in a quote.
 Simply ask for rates and it shall be provided to you!
 Calling the health insurance company directly is perfect for those who do not want to use the Internet to take care of such business, as well as those who have questions they need immediate help with.
 But you won't be effectively shopping since only one carrier will be providing prices.